 June 23rd, 1838.

-To get an idea of how much headwind we have had to contend with so far, it can be helpful to note that we were just opposite Lisbon today; Today the wind was so favorable that we covered 1 1/2 [nautical] miles every hour on our true course.
+To get an idea of how much headwind we have had to contend with so far, it can be helpful to note that we were just opposite Lisbon today; The wind was so favorable that we covered 1 1/2 [nautical] miles every hour on our true course.